Rev Fr Christopher Curtis

 Father Curtis was born in Melbourne, Australia.
 He obtained a Bachelors of Arts in Music from the University of Melbourne.
 He entered Holy Cross Seminary in March 2001, and was ordained a priest on 27 December 2006.
 After spending two years as an assistant priest at the priory of the SSPX in Sydney, he was assigned to Holy Cross as a professor in March 2009.
 Father Curtis was named Vice-Rector of Holy Cross Seminary in August 2015.

-Fr Robinson teaches the following classes at Holy Cross:
+Fr Curtis teaches the following courses at Holy Cross:

-Fr Pfluger teaches the following courses at Holy Cross:
+Fr Stafki teaches the following courses at Holy Cross: